ia-cloud/node-red-contrib-ia-cloud-opcua/readme-ia-cloud2OPC-UA.md

 ## functionality detailes

 ### OPC-UA folder to store variables
-OPC-UA server item node would add folder to /Objects with name of node property [folder name].
-If new objectKey of ia-cloud object recieved form input message, would add new subfolder with name of [objectKey] to the folder /Objects/[folder name]. all property of ia-cloud object would be added as OPC-UA variables under this each objectKey folder.
+OPC-UA server item node would add a folder to /Objects with the name of node property [folder name].
+If the new objectKey of the ia-cloud object received form input message, would add a new subfolder with the name of [objectKey] to the folder /Objects/[folder name]. all properties of the ia-cloud object would be added as OPC-UA variables under this each objectKey folder.

 dataItems do not have commonName
 ```